Reproduction and movement of cobia in Florida waters

-Cobia along Florida’s east coast are being fitted with conventional dart tags and surgically implanted with acoustic transmitters.
-Data collected by acoustic receivers along the coast allows researchers to track cobia movements and learn more about the migration of the Gulf and Atlantic stocks.
+Cobia along Florida’s coasts are being fitted with conventional dart tags and surgically implanted with acoustic transmitters.
+Data collected by acoustic receivers along the coasts allows researchers to track cobia movements and learn more about the spawning migrations of the Gulf and Atlantic stocks.

 - Record the tag number, fork length, date and general location of catch.

 - Release the fish in good condition with tags still intact.

 - Call 561-882-5975 to report the cobia and get a reward and shirt.

 - Releasing tagged cobia will allow researchers to continue gathering valuable data.